AI uses Google Trends data to predict how many people will get the flu

 The paper’s coauthors say that in tests the sequence-to-sequence model with attention had a “significantly higher” Pearson correlation — the measure of the linear correlation between two variables — for all six states over a prediction period of one to four weeks compared with baseline models (.996).
 Additionally, they note that it showed a root mean squared error of 0.67, indicating that the data was relatively concentrated around the line of best fit.

-The researchers caution that the peak value shifted downward as prediction time increased because the peak time couldn’t be predicted from the learning data when the flu epidemic subsides.
+The researchers caution that the peak value shifted downward as prediction time increased because the peak time couldn’t be accurately predicted from the learning data.
 However, they believe the addition of a leading indicator — which they leave to future work — might address the problem by further improving accuracy.